Official Statistics

 To evaluate the uncertainty of the Income Tax, National Insurance contributions and Capital Gains Tax gap, we assign an uncertainty rating for each tax gap component, ranging from ‘very low’ to ‘very high’.

-• the Self Assessment tax gap: the business and non-business tax gaps estimates have ‘medium’ uncertainty, the large partnerships tax gap estimate has ‘very high’ uncertainty
+• the Self Assessment tax gap: the business and non-business tax gaps estimates have ‘medium’ uncertainty, the large partnerships tax gap has ‘very high’ uncertainty

-• the hidden economy tax gap: moonlighters estimate has ‘medium’ uncertainty and ghosts estimate has ‘high’ uncertainty
+• the hidden economy tax gap: the moonlighters estimate has ‘high’ uncertainty and the ghosts estimate has ‘very high’ uncertainty

 • the avoidance tax gap related to marketed avoidance schemes has ‘very high’ uncertainty